-It’s no secret that prior authorization (PA) requirements create a time-intensive burden that delays patient care and takes providers and staff away from their clinical activities only to spend that time with administrative tasks and redundant paperwork.
-The American Hospital Association (AHA) reported that hospitals, health systems, and post-acute care providers spend almost $39 billion on regulatory and compliance tasks.
-The AHA Regulatory Overload Report further stated that over 60% of that amount is directly dedicated to medical billing and coverage
+It’s no secret that prior authorization requirements create a time-intensive burden that delays patient care and takes providers and staff away from their clinical activities only to spend that time with administrative tasks and redundant paperwork.
+According to the Medical Group Management Association (MGMA), providers found little to no relief from prior authorization requirements during COVID-19 as promised collectively by the insurance payers.

 With today’s advancements in technology, hospitals and providers are now readily available to navigate patient access and improve their bottom lines through reduced costs and improved revenue capture.
 Let’s look at three functions that can be positively impacted through advanced AI and automation.